Visible Wireless review: Unlimited high-speed data on Verizon's network for lower fees

 Signing up for Visible is really a rather simple choice when you get down to it.
 If you need more than 35GB of high-speed data on your phone line and don’t want to deal with the nickel-and-dime tactics of postpaid carriers, Visible is one of the best choices, with transparency on exactly what you’re paying upfront with taxes and fees.

-Astute readers may have also noticed that quite a few carriers are offering service that seems to be modeled after Visible’s success such as US Mobile’s unlimited plans, Google Fi Simply Unlimited, and even the beta release of Boost infinite.
+Astute readers may have also noticed that quite a few carriers are offering service that seems to be modeled after Visible’s success such as US Mobile’s unlimited plans, Google Fi Simply Unlimited, and even Boost infinite.
 Visible has more competition than ever but it still offers one of the best values in wireless.
 All of this with a single line also makes it one of the best plans for a single adult and the lack of multi-month discounts means you never feel trapped with Visible.
 If you need unlimited wireless service and live in an area with strong Verizon coverage, preferably C-band 5G, Visible should be at the top of your list.

 Review Changelog